 From the main page of the app, you get a choice of a selection of children’s books which change on a daily basis.
 The free version of the app gives you access to read up to 3 books per day.
 These books range from children’s classics to contemporary stories.

 The app is free to download from the Apple App Store or Google Play Store.
-A full subscription costs £3.89 a month, which gives you access to the full library of 300+ books but I think the free subscription is sufficient for those learning Japanese.
+A full subscription costs £3.89 a month, which gives you access to the full library of 300+ books.
+However, I think the free subscription is sufficient for those learning Japanese.

 Moving on to more advanced stories